Edis (singer): 2014–present: Singles and Ân

 After meeting Ozan Çolakoğlu and Soner Sarıkabadayı, Edis signed a contract with PDND Müzik to work on an album.
 He then listened to numerous songs prepared by Çolakoğlu and Sarıkabadayı.
 Eventually "Benim Ol" was chosen as Edis's first single.
 Edis himself wrote the lyrics for "Benim Ol", and the single was released on 1 December 2014 by PDND Müzik.
 Hepsi member Cemre Kemer appeared in the music video for "Benim Ol".
 The song was played in Turkey's radio and television and ranked number two on Türkçe Top 20 for three weeks.
 Edis appeared as a guest on 3 Adam, Güldür Güldür Show and İşte Benim Stilim to promote his new song and later performed at the opening ceremony of the 42nd Golden Butterfly Awards.
 From 30 March to 6 April 2015 Edis was the most searched name on Google in Turkey.
 Edis's performances, songs and dance style were praised by the critics.
 Ali Tufan Koç of Hürriyet called Edis the "sought fresh blood" in music industry.

 From 31 March to 1 April, Edis donated parts of his property to Cancer-Free Life Association.
 The income from the sale of these items was used to support the treatment of children with cancer.
 On 2 May he performed at the Bostancı Show Center alongside Soner Sarıkabadayı.
 On 19 May, he performed at a concert in Sultangazi during which some fans tried to get close to him and the scene almost collapsed.
 As a result, the concert finished earlier than planned.

 On 10 July, his second single "Olmamış mı?" was released.
-In January 2016, his song "Vay" appeared on the soundtrack of the movie Her Şey Aşktan and in August his new single "Dudak" ranked number two on the music charts in Turkey.
+In January 2016, Sezen Aksu's cover song Vay appeared on the soundtrack of the movie Her Şey Aşktan.

+In August his new single "Dudak" ranked number two on the music charts in Turkey.
 In October, he appeared in a commercial for the retailer Defacto.
 By the end of 2016, he signed a new contract with DMC, and PDND's owner Soner Sarıkabadayı sued him for violating his contract with his company requesting ₺30,000.

 Edis's fifth single "Çok Çok" was released in June 2017 by DMC and Felix.
 The song ranked second on Turkey's music charts and was nominated for the Best Clip and the Song of the Year awards at the 44th Golden Butterfly Awards.
 In December his concert was streamed online, and Fatma Turgut and Ozan Çolakoğlu appeared on the stage as well.